robertorosero/pyhtonmig/Doc/reference/expressions.rst

    An implementation may provide built-in functions whose positional parameters do not have names, even if they are 'named' for the purpose of documentation, and which therefore cannot be supplied by keyword.
-In CPython, this is the case for functions implemented in C that use :cfunc:`PyArg_ParseTuple` to parse their arguments.
+In CPython, this is the case for functions implemented in C that use :c:func:`PyArg_ParseTuple` to parse their arguments.

 If there are more positional arguments than there are formal parameter slots, a